An awe-inspiring road to Costalunga Pass

-The road over the pass (also known as Karerpass) is asphalted.
-It’s called SS241 and it links Bolzano through the Eggental and the Welschnofen Valley with the Fassa Valley.
+The road to the summit (also known as Karerpass) is paved.
+It’s called SS241 and links Bolzano through the Eggental and the Welschnofen Valley with the Fassa Valley.
 The drive is definitely worth it.
 Don’t forget your camera!
 The summit is more a plateau or a crest.
 You can find some hotels, souvenir shops and restaurants and a farmer renting horses.
 From the pass summit you have a panoramic round view by nearly 360 ° over to the Ortler mountain, to the Cevedale massif and the Adige Valley.
+The climb is pretty steep, hitting an 11% through some of the ramps.

 The pass has been climbed by the Giro d’Italia bicycle race.
 There are 2 routes to reach the summit.
 Starting from Cardano, the ascent is 26.6 km long.
 Over this distance, the elevation gain is 1.462 meters.
 The average percentage is 5.5 %.
 And starting from Pera di Fazzo, the ascent is 10.32 km long.
 Over this distance, the elevation gain is 401 meters.
 The average percentage is 3.8 %.